ascheman/asciidoctor-intellij-plugin/.github/ISSUE_TEMPLATE/bug.md

 Plugin Version: ____

 <!--
+    Go to:
-    Go to: Help -> About
+    - Windows/Linux: Help -> About
+    - macOS: Application-Menu (IntelliJ IDEA) -> About IntelliJ IDEA (or respective menu for other JetBrains IDEs like GoLand, WebStorm, PyCharm, ...)
     Use the "Copy and Close" button and paste the information below.
 -->
 IntelliJ Details: ____